Cliff Lampe

-Clifford Lampe is a Professor in the School of Information at the University of Michigan.
-He is best known for his research in the fields of human-computer interaction, social computing, and computer supported cooperative work.
+Clifford Lampe is an American professor at the University of Michigan School of Information.
+He is best known for his research in the fields of human–computer interaction, social computing, and computer-supported cooperative work.
 Since 2018 he has been Executive Vice President for ACM SIGCHI.
 Lampe made foundational contributions in the areas of social networking sites, social capital, and online communities, work that has been cited over 34,000 times according to Google Scholar.

 Education

 Cliff Lampe was born in Michigan and attended Kalamazoo College for his undergraduate studies.
-He received a Ph.D. at the University of Michigan in 2006 in the School of Information where he was advised by Paul Resnick.
+He received a PhD at the University of Michigan in 2006 in the School of Information where he was advised by Paul Resnick.
 His thesis examined the effects of comment ratings on site participation on the website Slashdot.
 After graduating from the University of Michigan, Lampe became an assistant professor at Michigan State University in the College of Communication Arts and Sciences.